Blizzard Entertainment: Acquisition by Vivendi and World of Warcraft (1995–2007)

+Around 2003, Blizzard North was working on Diablo III as well as planned science-fiction-based version dubbed Starblo.
+Amid rumors that Vivendi was looking to sell its gaming division around 2003, Blizzard North's leadership, consisting of Brevik, the Schaefers, and Bill Roper, asked Blizzard to provide their studio protections from the potential sale, or else they would resign.
+After several rounds of tense communications, the four gave their resignations to Blizzard's management on June 30, 2003.
+As part of this, a significant portion of Blizzard North's staff were laid off, additional work on Starblo was terminated and the remaining team focused on Diablo III.
+Blizzard's management made the decision August 2005 to consolidate Blizzard North into Blizzard Entertainment, relocating staff to the main Blizzard offices in Irvine.

 In 2004, Blizzard opened European offices in the Paris suburb of Vélizy, Yvelines, France.

-Blizzard Entertainment released World of Warcraft, a massively multiplayer online role-playing game (MMORPG) based on the Warcraft franchise, on November 23, 2004, in North America, and on February 11, 2005, in Europe.
+Blizzard began work on World of Warcraft near the end of 1999, a massively multiplayer online role-playing game (MMORPG) based on the Warcraft franchise, with gameplay inspired by EverQuest.
+The game was publicly announced in September 2001.
+The excitement by the media for World of Warcraft led to significant growth with Team 2 from forty to the hundreds, as well as a large amount of crunch development to complete the game.
+In January 2004, Adham announced he was leaving the company from being burnt out over his work on World of Warcraft, transferring management to Morhaime.
+World of Warcraft was released on November 23, 2004, in North America, and on February 11, 2005, in Europe.
 By December 2004, the game was the fastest-selling PC game in the United States, and by March 2005, had reached 1.5 million subscribers worldwide.
 Blizzard partnered with Chinese publisher The9 to publish and distribute World of Warcraft in China, as foreign companies could not directly publish into the country themselves.
 World of Warcraft launched in China in June 2005.
 By the end of 2007, World of Warcraft was considered a global phenomenon, having reached over 9 million subscribers and exceeded US$1 billion in revenue since its release.
 In April 2008, World of Warcraft was estimated to hold 62 percent of the MMORPG subscription market.
-Blizzard's staff quadrupled from around 400 employees in 2004 to 1600 by 2006 to provide more resources to the game and its various expansions, and Blizzard moved their headquarters to 16215 Alton Parkway in Irvine, California in 2007 to support the additional staff.